Crowning the latest Queen

 This glossy title celebrates the launch in May 2024 of the Queen Anne, Cunard's second largest ship, and the eighth 'Queen' in its fleet of luxury passenger vessels.

-Named after an 18th-century female royal, the vessel also has a woman who is a Nautilus member as its first master: Captain Inger Thorhauge, who provides an interesting perspective near the end of the book.
+Named after an 18th-century female royal, the vessel also has a woman as its first master: Nautilus member Captain Inger Thorhauge, who provides an interesting perspective near the end of the book.

 Capt Thorhauge had already made history by becoming Cunard's first female captain in 2010, when she took command of the Queen Victoria.
 For the construction of the Queen Anne, she was given the rare opportunity for a captain to oversee the construction of the Italian-built Pinnacle-class cruiseship.